Illustration: Katarina Lernmark

 Alicia Vikander – ‘Fatale’

-Appearing in seven major movie roles during 2015, Vikander came to international recognition in movies such as Anna Karenina, Testament of Youth and Ex Machina.
+Having appeared in a long row of major movie roles, Vikander came to international recognition in movies such as Anna Karenina, Testament of Youth and Ex Machina.
 Interestingly, this Academy Award winner was rejected from acting school five times.
 But her persistence paid off.

 ‘I do work very hard.
 I have been very coloured by my early ballet education.
 I spent six days a week, seven hours a day training.
 That will always be the foundation of my work.’